More and more people are entering third-level education as mature students.

 1. Through CAO using a previous qualification: Leaving Certificate, Fetac Level 5 or 6 in competition with all other entrants on points.
 Place awarded in August.

 3. Through successful completion of one of the Foundation programmes run by both NUIG and GMIT followed by an interview with each Mature Student.
-Candidates can choose from:
+Candidates can choose from the programmes below.

 Do you have work experience or previous qualifications that are relevant to the course you want to study?